LucyHouseman/LTU-Reboot-Digital-Coding/CPD/CPD.md

 What have I learnt?
+Creating repository, Fork and clone respitory, text editors and development tools

+How did I use this in practice?

+Used github and VSC to edit my CPD and deposit it to github

+What did I find hard?

+Struggled to find LTU on github but used the link in the chat on teams to catch-up.

+Date of CPD activity
+21/04/2021

+CPD activity
+Setting Up and learning code

+What have I learnt?
 Creating repository, Fork and clone respitory, text editors and development tools I learnt about the different positions in web development, like what a front end developer is and does....

 How did I use this in practice?